Baseball Capsules | Taiwan News

 ST. PETERSBURG, Fla.
-(AP) — Wilson Ramos homered and drove in three against Chris Sale despite the All-Star's record-setting performance, rookie Jake Faria remained unbeaten and the Tampa Bay Rays beat the Boston Red Sox 4-1 on Thursday night.
+(AP) — Wilson Ramos homered and drove in three runs against Chris Sale despite the All-Star's record-setting performance, and rookie Jake Faria remained unbeaten as the Tampa Bay Rays beat the Boston Red Sox 4-1 on Thursday night.

 Sale (11-4) struck out 12 while giving up four runs and seven hits in seven innings.
-He became the first Red Sox pitcher to strike out 10 or more in 12 games before the All-Star break, surpassing the 11 games of Pedro Martinez in 1999.
+He became the first Red Sox pitcher to strike out 10 or more in 12 games before the All-Star break, surpassing Pedro Martinez's mark of 11 games in 1999.

-Ramos hit a two-run home run in the sixth inning to cap the scoring.
+Ramos hit a two-run homer in the sixth to cap the scoring.

 Faria (4-0) gave up a run and four hits while walking four in six innings.
 The rookie right-hander has pitched at least six innings in each of his six starts and has a 2.11 ERA.